Anwesenheit (Presence), 2022

 The air is chill, slightly humid, filled with an earthy, subtly mushroom -like and even moldy odor, typical of cellars, ancient fortresses and abandoned mountain caves.

-I also smell the scents of herbs and something that reminds me of incense and the church I used to go to as a child.
+I also smell the scents of herbs and something that reminds me of incense and the church I used to go

 While I slowly walk I hear a voice whispering in the background,

-A large black bag sits on the top of the pile of soil and makes it look like an altar.
+and makes it look like an altar.
 An altar for whom?
 An altar for what?

 Participatory Ritual instructions: